You can have an amazing time in London even if it’s raining outside.

-London has some impressive libraries that are open to the public and you can spend time in them while you wait for the rain to go away.
+London has some impressive libraries that are open to the public for free, and you can spend time in them while you wait for the rain to go away.

 Some of the most interesting libraries in London to visit when it rains:

 Check out the free public exhibitions while you’re there.
 You can request to see a book in one of its 11 reading rooms that are free to enter once you issue a reader’s pass.